kiranma72/abdm-docs/content/1-basics/Working_with_ABDM_APIs.md

 The HIP code used by ABDM is the same as the health facility registry ID.
 For details on how to register a health facility that uses your software go [here](https://facility.abdm.gov.in/).

 The API below is only available in the Sandbox for quick setups.
-You can use it to link ONE HIP / HIU ID with your Client ID with no validations.
+You can use it to link one HIP / HIU ID with your Client ID with no validations.

 Example
 >